rmorse/babel-plugin-jsx-template-vars/README.md

 ### Define which props will be template props

-Add a `templateProps` property to your components so we know which props need to be replaced with template strings, format is an array of strings:
+Add a `templateProps` property to your components so we know which props need to be replaced with template tags, format is an array of strings:

 ```jsx
 const Person = ( { name, favoriteColor } ) => {